NLog/NLog/README.md

 NLog Packages
 ---
-NLog consists of multiple packages.
-Most of the functionality is inside the NLog (core) package.
-What's inside the packages?
-See [targets](https://github.com/NLog/NLog/wiki/Targets) and [layout renderers](https://github.com/NLog/NLog/wiki/Layout-Renderers) overview!
+The NLog-nuget-package provides everything needed for doing file- and console-logging.
+But there are also multiple NLog extension packages, that provides additional target- and layout-output.
+See [targets](https://nlog-project.org/config/?tab=targets) and [layout renderers](https://nlog-project.org/config/?tab=layout-renderers) overview!

 See Nuget/build status of all official packages [here](https://github.com/NLog/NLog/blob/dev/packages-and-status.md)